Brianna's death has left massive hole, says family

 "This is understandably a very difficult and distressing time for many and we will do our utmost to support our pupils and wider school community."

+Two other 16-year-olds said they spoke to Brianna in the days before her death and were shocked by what has happened.

+There is still a lot of police activity here with several vans and police cars in the surrounding streets.

-Tributes have also been paid to Brianna on social media, with one person describing her as a "sweet angel" and a "beautiful girl".
+Tributes have also been paid to Brianna on social media and in particular Tik Tok, where she had a huge following.
+One message described her as a "sweet angel" and a "beautiful girl".

+In a tweet, LGBTQ+ rights charity Stonewall said: "Our thoughts are with Brianna Ghey, a young trans woman, and her loved ones.
+We urge anyone who may have information which will help the police with their enquiries to come forward."

+Also on Twitter, Labour MP Jess Phillips said Brianna's death was "utterly tragic" and sent her parents "love" on their "unimaginable loss".

 Police earlier said a post-mortem examination was planned and officers were still searching for the weapon used.
 They are also trying to establish a motive for the attack.